yilab/shelloid/README.md

 Shelloid
 ========

 Shelloid is an open source web application server for Node.js with an open, extensible architecture.
-Shelloid goes beyond merely being open source.
+While open sourcing is great for the users, Shelloid goes beyond merely being open source.
 Shelloid has a open architecture created from ground up, allowing you to easily write extensions that can modify the behaviour of the engine to suit your needs.
 Many of Shelloid's  built-in features are themselves built as extensions, leading to a relatively small and robust core.

 Our vision is to simplify the development of secure and robust web applications and services, improving programmer productivity and enabling quick time-to-market.
 Shelloid takes care of the infrastructure logic and lets you focus on your business logic, leading to quick time to market for your business-critical applications.
 Shelloid is open sourced under LGPL license, allowing you to run your commercial closed source applications on the top of it.